Scoring

 Players don’t really need to understand scoring.
 They do need to understand that scoring is a two stage process, first there is the hand score and then the match score.

-Players usually just work out a hand score by entering it into a Bridgemate (or similar) or looking up a table.
+Players usually just work out a board score by entering it into a Bridgemate (or similar) or looking up a table.
 But there are a few things to remember.

 The first thing they need to remember is that you get a bonus for bidding and making a game.
 The second is that for the same number of tricks you get more points in No Trump than in a Major and more in a Major than a Minor.
 Third they need to know that there are big bonuses for bidding and making a slam.